-Mixing flat pops of colours and sharp black and white patterns can help you create a sharp and effective contrast.
-Check out how Anagrama have paired a pastel pink and mint colour with a sharp, thick, labyrinthine geometric pattern inspired by antique Mayan art to create an eye-catching and memorable effect.
-Not all of your patterns have to complement your colour scheme, consider creating a pattern that sharply contrasts it to create a really striking design.
+Mixing flat pops of colors and sharp black and white patterns can help you create a sharp and effective contrast.
+Check out how Anagrama have paired a pastel pink and mint color with a sharp, thick, labyrinthine geometric pattern inspired by antique Mayan art to create an eye-catching and memorable effect.
+Not all of your patterns have to complement your color scheme, consider creating a pattern that sharply contrasts it to create a really striking design.

 Your photographs and patterns don’t have to be separate elements, in fact, consider shaping your geometric pattern around your photograph to create a visual net of sorts.
 Check out these examples from Caroline Grohs for The Motion Theatre that uses beautiful images of dancers and traps them in geometric shapes that enhance the movement in each image.
 Creating geometric ‘nets’ can really highlight the preexisting shapes and figures in your image, so consider if something similar could enhance your photographs.

 Another cool thing about delving into the world of geometric patterns is the ability to create optical illusions.
 Check out this campaign poster by Themes Illustration that uses sharp, connected geometric shapes to create an optical illusion of a skull (Can’t see it?
 Try leaning back a bit).
 So, if you’re keen to create something a little more experimental and a bit edgier, have a go at creating a geometric illusion.